nautobot/nautobot-app-ssot/docs/user/integrations/librenms.md

 ### The IOS/IOS-XE split

-Legacy naming collapsed `ios` and `iosxe` onto a single `cisco.ios.ios` Platform.
+Default naming maps both `ios` and `iosxe` onto a single `cisco.ios.ios` Platform.
 Consolidated mode separates them into `cisco_ios` and `cisco_xe`, which is the only device movement enabling the setting causes.
-Each move is logged, and step 4 of the migration sequence below shows you the exact list before anything is written.
+Each move is logged, and step 3 of the sequence below shows the exact list before anything is written.
 To decline the split:

 ```python
 "librenms_network_driver_map": {"iosxe": "cisco_ios"},